dingherself/love-gender-sex/handouts/_posts/2026-04-13-final-project.md

 - You should actually use the app for a while.
 Pay special attention to the hidden logic of the app’s operation, including whether this lives up to the explicit marketing: how the app approaches gender and sexual orientation, how it designs and presents profiles, how its matching system works, etc.
 - There’s a lot to say, so focus on just the one thing that you find the most interesting and which you think would also be most interesting to your classmates!
-- Be sure to include a critical reflection on the kind(s) of sex, gender, and love that the dating app in your view steers its users toward.
+- Be sure to include a critical reflection on the kind(s) of love, gender, and sex that the dating app in your view steers its users toward.
 - Be sure also to engage with concepts, ideas, and/or views from the class.

 ## Wild card